Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

-Obviously, $M^{AB}$ and $D$ each generate sub-groups, while the $S^{AB}$ alone do not.
-The center of the Lie algebra \eqref{eq:LieBracketsGL} is generated by $D$.
-It will sometimes be convenient to split GL$(d)$ into to abelian subgroup of dilatations and the remaining group SL$(d)$.
+The generators of Lorentz transformation $M^{AB}$ and of dilatations $D$ each generate sub-groups, while the $S^{AB}$ alone do not.
+The center of the Lie algebra is generated by $D$.
+It will sometimes be convenient to split GL$(d)$ into to the Abelian subgroup of dilatations and the remaining group SL$(d)$.

-Previously we have already discussed a group of transformations consisting of SO$(1,d-1)$ and the dilatations in terms of orthonormal fields.
+Previously we have already discussed a group of transformations consisting of SO$(1,d-1)$ and the dilatations in terms of orthonormal frames.
 We will now extend first the indefinite orthogonal group SO$(1,d-1)$ to the larger group SL$(d)$ and subsequently also add the dilatation part.

-Similar to the discussion of orthonormal frames in section \ref{sec:LocalLorentzTransformations} we introduce now a frame field or soldering form that parametrizes the change from a coordinate basis to a more general frame that we may call an {\it unimodular} frame.
+Similar to the discussion of orthonormal frames in section \ref{sec:LocalLorentzTransformations} we introduce now a frame field, or soldering form, that parametrizes the change from a coordinate basis to a more general frame that we may call an {\it unimodular} frame.
 It can be introduced as a vector valued one form $e_\mu^{\phantom{\mu}a}(x) d x^\mu$.
 The smaller case latin index $a$ is now belonging to a frame that is in general neither holonomic (induced by a coordinate system), nor orthonormal.
 We may also introduce the inverse frame field such that

 The frame field $e_\mu^{\phantom{\mu}a}(x)$ behaves with respect to coordinate transformations very similar as the tetrad $V_\mu^{\phantom{\mu}A}(x)$ and we do not discuss this further.

 The metric $g_{\mu\nu}(x)$ in the coordinate frame is expressed through the frame field as